Working with PDFs

 Highlight empty fields

-Tap on the AA icon to enable this function, which will highlight the fields that remained empty and will show the number of empty fields.
+This function highlights the fields that remained empty and shows the number of empty fields.
 You may use the arrows to switch between the fields.

 Tap on the ‘Bookmark’ icon and select ‘Outlines.’
 Then select the chapter you are interested in, and tap the arrow to expand it.